Crinklyfoster/blood-cell-classifier/README.md

-# 🧬 White Blood Cell Classifier with Grad-CAM
+# 🧬 Blood Cells Classifier with Grad-CAM

 This project uses a ResNet34 model trained on microscopic blood cell images to classify:
 - Eosinophil